LVOL98/LVOL98.github.io/_posts/2021-2-1-Lesson_Stretching_and_Flexibility.md

 > ca. 12 Minuets

-EMOM (every minuet on the minuet) 12 minuets
+EMOM (every minuet on the minuet) 16 minuets

-meaning that in the first minuet one has to complete 5 burpees and can then take the rest of the minuet as a break, during the second minuet 10 pushups must be completed and then the rest of the minuet is a break, and so on.
+Meaning that in the first minuet one has to complete 5 burpees and can then take the rest of the minuet as a break, during the second minuet 10 pushups must be completed and then the rest of the minuet is a break, and so on.

+Also there's a lower and upper bound such that both people in shape and not can get som challenges during the workout

-3 rounds of the following 4 exercises should be done (3x4 = 12)
+4 rounds of the following 4 exercises should be done (4x4 = 16)

 1. 5 Burpees
 2. 10 Pushups